barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 If you choose the wrong style at the wrong time, it leads to sub-optimal results.
 Say you're trying to create ideas, if you're in a connective communication style, the team will settle on the first solution presented, even if it has glaring flaws that healthy competition would unearth.
 The same is true with competing at the wrong time.
 If you're trying to reach consensus and instead of agreeing you're competing, then you'll get nowhere, you'll just end up frustrated and tired.

-A quick quide to spotting it:
+A quick guide to spotting it:
 - Are you always agreeing with each other but your solutions fall apart as soon as you implement?
 Then you're not competing enough.
 - Is your team tense and you always feel like you're never getting your say, you're always doing what someone else says?
 Then you're not connecting enough.
+- Are you uncomfortable when communicating with certain members of the team?
+You might be connecting they others are competing, so you should switch styles (temporarily).

 ## Conclusion
 So that's that.
 When you're working with others, figure out what is the best style to apply for the given situation.